| No. 147 (right) is a near match to its next door neighbor. |

 of the New-York Tribune that he did not mention anarchists to her because he

-did not want to scare her; anarchists being “much worse than I.W.W.’s.”
+did not want to scare her--anarchists being “much worse than I.W.W.’s.”

 Using the name of Frank Buldo he infiltrated the Gaetano Bresci

 gang in 1914.
-He continued his
+Pulignano continued his

-other anarchists at No. 1341 Third Avenue.
+other anarchists at 1341 Third Avenue.

 Here he joined in a plot to destroy St. Patrick’s Cathedral.
-All the while he fed information to the Bomb
+All the while, he fed information to the Bomb

 Squad at Police Headquarters.